AshBT/distributed-frontera/docs/source/topics/quickstart.rst

 Here is what services needs to be installed and configured before running Frontera:

-- HBase.
+- HBase
 - Thrift with support for Python

-These can be set up locally in pseudo-distributed mode, no specific tuning is needed.
+These can be set up locally, no specific tuning is needed.
 Also you need to have installed Python 2.7+ and Scrapy library.

 Frontera installation